 Where to Stay: Old Town

 Unless you care about staying right on the beach, Old Town is the place to stay!
 This is where the majority of the pintxos bars are.
-This Airbnb was the perfect size and location.
-It was right in the middle of all the fun, lively, foodie stuff we wanted to try!
-I would totally stay here again.
+Our Airbnb was amazing, but, sadly, it’s no longer available on the website.
+However, it was right in the middle of all the fun, lively, foodie stuff we wanted to try, and I would totally stay in the same part of town again.
+(For reference, it was right across the street from Bar Vina, the famous little bar that sells Basque-style cheesecake.)

 Where We Ate: